 Library Card and Account

 I don't have a library card.
 Can I get one?
 Yes!
 District residents can apply for a temporary library card.
-These cards will be valid for 60 days and can be used to access eBooks, movies, database, and online learning tools.
+These cards will be valid for 30 days and can be used to access eBooks, movies, databases, and online learning tools.
 When you have a chance, visit the library to complete your application to obtain a permanent card.

 How do I place holds on items to pick up at the drive-up window?
-Through the catalog, you can place holds on items.
-Please manage your holds online and cancel items you no longer want.
+Place holds online through the catalog or call us during open hours at 847-438-3433.
 We will notify you when items are ready for pickup.
 For more detailed instructions, please see our drive-up services page.

 Library Programs and Events

 When will the Library begin in-person programs again?
-Our main programming rooms will be used for quarantining materials for the foreseeable future.
+Our main programming rooms are being used to quarantine materials.
 We would love to meet in person, but for the current time, we hope you will join us for our online programs.

 Is the library making outreach visits?
 Not right now.
 Outreach visits to our assisted living facilities, nursing homes, and other institutions are not possible due to continued health precautions.
-Outreach will work with staff at each site to provide materials for their residents through contactless drop-off.
+Outreach is working with staff at each site to provide materials for their residents through contactless drop-off.

 I am not able to leave my home for health reasons.
 Can I get library materials delivered?
 For questions about our home delivery programs, send Outreach services a message, or contact the Library by phone during open hours at 847-438-3433.